-- · Lower forks completely before entering load.
+- Lower forks completely before entering load.

-- · Center forks with load as you approach.
+- Center forks with load as you approach.

 - Enter load as far as possible.

-- · Make sure the lifting area is clear before lifting load. - Raise forks completely before moving truck. - Avoid operating hazards and observe general safety rules while moving load.
+- Make sure the lifting area is clear before lifting load. - · Raise forks completely before moving truck. - Avoid operating hazards and observe general safety rules while moving load.

-- · Always approach load deposit areas squarely and cautiously. - Be especially careful when placing loads near water pipes, electrical wiring or outlets, steam pipes, heaters, and other dangerous or fragile equipment. - After placing load in position, lower the forks completely. - Withdraw the forks squarely from the load.
+- Always approach load deposit areas squarely and cautiously. - Be especially careful when placing loads near water pipes, electrical wiring or outlets, steam pipes, heaters, and other dangerous or fragile equipment. - After placing load in position, lower the forks completely. - Withdraw the forks squarely from the load.

-Optional Coast Control (HWD Models)
+Optional Coast Control

-The coast control deactivates the brake and enables the truck to be "jogged" with the travel control and coasted for order picking.
+The coast control deactivates the electronic brake and enables the truck to be "jogged" with coast buttons.
+It is not necessary to move the control handle from the vertical position.